Boybits Victoria: Later life and death

 Victoria turned to coaching and later as an analyst of PBA games for radio and television broadcast.
 He also became head of sales of Victoria Sports, a Quezon City-based indoor sports club.

+In 2009, he ran for councilor in the 1st District of Taguig in the 2010 elections under the Nacionalista Party, but lost.

 Victoria was diagnosed with a Guillain–Barré syndrome, an autoimmune disorder, in 2018.
 His condition improved after spending weeks confined in a hospital.
 He suffered a heart attack on February 14, 2023, and he was discovered to have an acute myocardial infarction.
 Victoria died on March 1, 2023, after another heart attack while at the San Juan de Dios Hospital in Pasay, Philippines.
 He was 50.